antmicro/arty-mpw-tester/doc/arty-mpw-tester.md

 #### Individual rail connections

 Each of the power rails routed on Caravel breakout is exposed on `1x2 2.54mm` pin header allowing for selecting which rails are enabled.\
-Using this header it is also possible to manually inject voltage into separate rails
+Using this header it is also possible to manually inject voltage into separate rails.
+All 7 power rails are also connected to power monitors which allow measuring voltage and current used by Caravel breakout.

  ```{image} ../img/arty-mpw-tester-power-rails.png
 :width: 500px